letsencrypt/website/content/en/docs/integration-guide.md

 For all challenges, you need to allow inbound port 53 traffic (TCP and UDP) to your authoritative DNS servers.

-# <a name="algorithms">Supported Key Algorithms</a>
+# Supported Key Algorithms

 Let's Encrypt accepts RSA keys from 2048 to 4096 bits in length, and P-256 and P-384 ECDSA keys.
 That's true for both account keys and certificate keys.
 You can't reuse an account key as a certificate key.

-Our recommendation is to serve a dual-certificate config, offering an RSA certificate by default, and a (much smaller) ECDSA certificate to those clients that indicate support.
+Our recommendation is to serve a dual-cert config, offering an RSA certificate by default, and a (much smaller) ECDSA certificate to those clients that indicate support.

-# <a name="https-by-default">HTTPS by default</a>
+# HTTPS by default

 For hosting providers, our recommendation is to automatically issue certificates and configure HTTPS for all hostnames you control, and to offer a